nickkir/basketball_excel_grapher/README.md

 ![](visuals/start.PNG)

-Once one of the three functionality buttons are clicked, the spreadsheet will be parsed, and if the layout requirements are met, the program will continue as normal.
+Once one of the three functionality buttons are clicked, the spreadsheet will be parsed, and if the layout requirements are not met, the program will give a detailed error message.
+Otherwise, the program will continue on to the next window.

 ## The functionality windows